queenkjuul/spotify97/client/README.md

 Currently:

-1. [SpotifyClient97](./SpotifyClient97/README.md): Windows client written in .NET 2.0 using Visual Basic 2005 Express Edition.
+1. [Spotify Client 97](./SpotifyClient97/README.md): Windows client written in .NET 2.0 using Visual Basic 2005 Express Edition.
 Runs on 9x/Me/2k/XP, but needs [MattKC's .NET 2.0 port for Windows 95](https://github.com/mattkc/dotnet9x) (or Microsoft .NET 2.0 for the newer platforms).
 Uses [Newtonsoft JSON.NET](https://newtonsoft.com/json) for deserialization.
 Works quite well, with enough features to be useful.
-2. [WIP] [Spotify97MacEdition](./Spotify97MacEdition/README.md): Mac client written in REALbasic 5.5.
+2. [Spotify 97 Mac Edition](./Spotify97MacEdition/README.md): Mac client written in REALbasic 5.5.
 Tested on Mac OS 9.2 and OS X 10.4, but should work on 8.6-10.5.
 Uses [Charcoal Design's JSON Dictionary](http://www.charcoaldesign.co.uk/source/realbasic) package, but backported to RB 5.5.
 Developed primarily on Windows XP using REALbasic 5.5.3, but most UI work done in REALbasic 5.5.5 on OS 10.4.
 Requires QuickTime to display album art.

 Planned: